wcarc-on/wcarc-site/minutes/minutes201906.md

 ### Treasurer's Report

-Robert (VE3BE) reported 25 paid up members for 2019 and a bank balance of $1817.
+Robert (VE3BE) reported 25 paid up members for 2019 and a bank balance of $1817, less $500 in uncleared cheques.

 ### Vice President's Report